The Swift-Hohenberg equation on conic manifolds: Abstract

 \section{Abstract}

-We consider the Swift-Hohenberg equation on manifolds with conical singularities and show existence, uniqueness and maximal $L^{q}$-regularity of the short time solution in terms of Mellin-Sobolev spaces.
-We also provide information about the asymptotic behavior of the solution near the singularity.
-Furthermore, we give a necessary and sufficient condition such that the above solution exists for all times.
-Then, we consider the same problem on closed manifolds and obtain similar results by employing the above singular analysis theory.
-In this case, we further provide a relation between the local geometry around any point and the dependence of the solution on the geodesic distance to that point.
-The above approach can be applied to different problems.
+We consider the Swift-Hohenberg equation on manifolds with conical singularities and show existence, uniqueness and maximal regularity of the short time solution in terms of Mellin-Sobolev spaces.
+Moreover, we give a necessary and sufficient condition so that the above solution exists for all times.
+Space asymptotic expansion of the solution near the singularity is also provided and its relation to the local geometry is shown.
+The same problem is considered on closed manifolds and similar results are obtained by using the above singular analysis theory.